-The Productivity Commission has completed its inquiry into housing affordability in New Zealand and presented its final report and recommendations to the Government.
+The Productivity Commission completed its inquiry into housing affordability in New Zealand and presented its final report and recommendations to the Government.
 The final report, summary material, government response, submissions and evaluation reports are available below.

 Housing affordability is essential for the wellbeing of New Zealanders.
 It can also have significant ramifications for the wider economy as housing comprises the main share of both household assets and debt, and the scale of the housing industry and its employment is significant.

-The Government asked the Commission to evaluate the demand and supply factors influencing the affordability of housing and examine potential opportunities to increase housing affordability.
+In our brief the Government asked the Commission to evaluate the demand and supply factors influencing the affordability of housing and examine potential opportunities to increase housing affordability.

 Key findings & recommendations